bijingrui1997/lighter-python/examples/README.md

   - the eth private key will only be used in the Py SDK to sign a message
   - the eth private key is not required in order to trade on the platform
   - the eth private key is not passed to the binary
-  - copy the output of the script and post it into `create_cancel_order.py`
+  - save the output of the script as you'll need to use it on all scripts
   - the output should look like
 ```
 BASE_URL = 'https://testnet.zklighter.elliot.ai'